rust-lang/cargo/src/doc/src/reference/resolver.md

 [dependency specification]: specifying-dependencies.md
 [`cargo tree`]: ../commands/cargo-tree.md

+## `Cargo.lock` lock-files

+The `Cargo.lock` file provides deterministic builds at different times and on different systems, by ensuring that the exact same dependencies, versions, and sources are used as when the `Cargo.lock` file was last generated.
+Dependancy resolution is not run when cargo reads from `Cargo.lock`.

+Not all cargo commands use `Cargo.lock` by default.
+Examples include `cargo install` and `cargo update`.In these cases, `--locked` can usually be passed to force cargo to use the dependency graph from an existing `Cargo.lock` (if one exists).

+### Libraries with `Cargo.lock`

+Cargo treats `Cargo.lock` files differently when a crate is used as a library dependency where an upper level `Cargo.lock` would exist.
+In these cases cargo will not inspect the dependency's `Cargo.lock` even if it exists, using only the top-level `Cargo.lock`.

 ## Constraints and Heuristics

 In many cases there is no single "best" dependency resolution.